Fort Couch

 The surviving earthworks that were part of the fort are located next to the historic marker.
 The fort was armed with cannons to fire on approaching Confederate troops, should they attempt to capture the city.
 Because of the steep slopes of Hummel Heights, the cannon couldn't be sufficiently positioned to cover the space at the foot of the heights.
 Fortunately for the would-be defenders of the city, their fortifications were never tested as Lee was forced to retreat after his defeat at Gettysburg.

 On June 28, General Albert G.Jenkins' Confederate Calvary occupied Mechanicsburg.
 They advanced out of Trundle Spring road to Peace Church.
 While a portion of his brigade moved east along Carlisle Pike.
 They bivouacked near the Rupp house after skirmishing.
 The next day they again skirmished with Yankee militia stationed at Oyster Point.
-They created a diversion which allowed Jenkins to investigate Union defences of Harrisburg.
+They created a diversion which allowed Jenkins to investigate Union defenses of Harrisburg.